Swarm Settings Asset¶

 Warning

-Agent Spacing Scale (in Default Spawn Profile) controls the radius used for agent-to-agent separation.
-Setting it to 0 disables Personal Space entirely — the runtime skips the separation pass regardless of behavior profile settings.
-Keep it above 0 for any profile that needs visible crowd separation.
+Agent Spacing Scale (in Default Spawn Profile) sets the radius used for agent-to-agent separation, for both Body Blocking and Personal Space.
+Setting it to 0 disables separation entirely — the runtime skips the pass regardless of behavior profile settings.
+Keep it above 0 for any swarm that needs visible crowd separation.

 Target Crowd Blocking¶